 Gaviota is as much a comfort shoe as it is a support shoe.
 It was specifically designed for people who need extra supportive, extra comfortable shoes- overpronators, people with ankle instability

 , plantar fasciitis, etc. The Ortholite sockliner provides a cushion so plush that every step feels like you’re walking in the clouds.
 The Late-Stage Meta Rocker Geometry ensures that you land gently and step gracefully.
 And the padded tongue and collar provide additional softness and comfort.
-If you are looking for a pair of shoes that can provide comfortable support whether you’re standing all day, going on long walks, or running far distances, Hoka One One’s Gaviota are the shoe for you.
+If you are looking for a pair of shoes that can provide comfortable support whether you’re standing all day, going on long walks, or running far distances, Hoka One One’s Gaviota is the shoe for you.

 As a comfort and support shoe, the Gaviota does have a fairly bulky profile.
 But, considering the amount of support and comfort it provides, it really is a pretty stylish shoe.
 It is available in three different color combos: black and red, green and blue, orange and yellow.
 The bright, fun colors make it widely appealing, and a cheerful match for any workout clothing.